-- 2.05 In addition to enabling the delivery of the Sustainable Community Strategy, the Bath spatial strategy seeks to contribute to the actions proposed in the City of Bath World Heritage Site Management Plan (November 2010) that seek to protect the outstanding universal values value (OUVs) (OUV) of the site and its setting.
-The significance of the WHS is set out in the Statement of Outstanding Universal Value and can be summarised as: Roman Archaeology; the Hot Springs; Georgian town planning; Georgian architecture; the green setting of the City in a hollow in the hills; and Georgian architecture reflecting 18th century social ambitions The Cotswolds AONB Management Plan is also important in this regard as Bath's townscape and landscape combine to form a total composition of form and place. - 2.06 In 2006 the Council published 'The Future for Bath' which defines the essence of the city its DNA.
+2.05 In addition to enabling the delivery of the Sustainable Community Strategy, the Bath spatial strategy seeks to contribute to the actions proposed in the City of Bath World Heritage Site Management Plan (November 2010) that seek to protect the outstanding universal values value (OUVs) (OUV) of the site and its setting.
+The significance of the WHS is set out in the Statement of Outstanding Universal Value and can be summarised as derives from the city's Hot Springs, its Roman Archaeology; the Hot Springs; Georgian town planning; Georgian architecture; the green setting of the City in a hollow in the hills within a landscape bowl; and Georgian architecture reflecting 18th century social ambitions.
+The Cotswolds AONB Management Plan is also important in this regard as Bath's townscape and landscape combine to form a total special composition of form and place town and country.

+2.06 In 2006 the Council published 'The Future for Bath' which in which it sought to define defines the essence of the city - its DNA.
 It articulates a suite of regenerative themes, derived from the aspirations, intentions and activities that have shaped Bath's socio-economic history and character.
 It proposes that these influences should be reinterpreted and translated into a contemporary context to inspire a distinctive future place brand and identity.
 The themes are:

-Water and Wellbeing And Inver Imagination and Design Pleasure and Culture Living Heritage ------------------------------- ------------------------ ------------------------- -------------------- century identity development programme for the city.
+Water and Wellbeing Knowledge and Invention Imagination and Design Pleasure and Culture Heritage

+2.07 The Bath spatial strategy has been prepared with against the background of this regeneration agenda in mind so that it contributes to the realisation of a distinctive and authentic development programme for the city.
 As an international cultural asset, well considered and high quality growth is a key principle guiding the overall level, type and design of new development.
 The strategy prioritises the creation of enduring developments, places and neighbourhoods over 'planning by numbers' in order to deliver relatively short term targets.
-It seeks to shape development that will be appreciated and used well into the future and deflect ill conceived proposals that might be rejected within a generation.
+It seeks to shape development that will be appreciated and used well into the future and to deflect ill-conceived proposals that might be rejected within a generation.